 “People just want to know that you heard them, that you understand what they are looking for, and that you’re capable of doing what they believe you can do.”

 Mathew Kohut is the of founding partners of KNP Communications.
-He holds a master's degree from The Kennedy School of Government and resides in Washington, DC with his wife and children.
+He holds a master’s degree from The Kennedy School of Government.
+Mathew resides in Washington, D.C. with his wife and children.